Docs

 Retry with credential

 Construct a credential and retry the original request with it in the Authorization header.
-The credential is a base64url-encoded JSON object:
+The credential is a base64url-encoded JSON object whose shape depends on the challenge method.

 {